kubekit99/operator-ohm/openstacklcm-operator/docs/source/phase_crd.rst

 SubResources
 ---------------------------

+The PhaseCRD is built using the following principles:

 1. The current PhaseCRD are currently standalone CRDs.
 This provides control to the phase-controller on those objects.
 At one point we will have to weight if we need to keep those CRDs or simply consider the Phase as nodes of an Argo Workflow.

 2. The PhaseCRD is currently loading a yaml file.
 This could be a helm chart.
 The PhaseCRD is then owner of the subresources described in the yaml file.